yola/demands/README.markdown

 Base class for building service clients on top of `requests` lib.
 By default it "demands" successful response from API endpoints, otherwise it raises an exception.

-Written and used by the folks at Yola.
-Check out our [free website][1] builder today.
+Written and used by the folks at Yola to support our [free website builder][1].

 ## Overview